DataDog/dd-trace-rb/docs/GettingStarted.md

   - If `DD_ENV`, `DD_SERVICE` or `DD_VERSION` are set, it will override any respective `env`/`service`/`version` tag defined in `DD_TAGS`.
   - If `DD_ENV`, `DD_SERVICE` or `DD_VERSION` are NOT set, tags defined in `DD_TAGS` will be used to populate `env`/`service`/`version` respectively.

-These values can also be overridden at the tracer level:
+These values can also be overridden at the APM SDK level:

 ```ruby
 Datadog.configure do |c|